 The Cloud Pub/Sub subscriber data APIs, such as pull, provide limited access to message data.
 Normally, acknowledged messages are inaccessible to subscribers of a given subscription.
-In addition, subscriber clients must process every message in a subscription even if only a subset are needed.
+In addition, subscriber clients must process every message in a subscription even if only a subset is needed.

 These features are described below.
 However, you can look at the quickstart for a working example.

 How does it work?

 Seeking to a time marks every message received by

 Cloud Pub/Sub before the time as acknowledged, and all messages

 received after the time as unacknowledged.
 You can seek to a time in the future